 How to Find the TV Stand Height You Need

-First of all, you need to determine the height of your TV stand to avoid neck pain.
+First, you need to determine the height of your TV stand to avoid neck pain.
 Your TV stand should be at a height that places the center of the TV screen at approximately eye level.
 To find the right size for you, measure the distance from your floor to the average eye line from where you would look at the screen.
 So, for example, if you usually sit on a couch, measure from the floor to your eyes while you’re sitting on that couch, or do the same for other members of your household.

-Next, measure the height of your TV from top to bottom and divide that number by two.
+Next, measure the height of your TV from the top to the bottom and divide that number by 2.
 You then subtract this number from the eye height to get the perfect TV stand height.
-For example, if you have a 65-inch (screen size) TCL QM8, which is 35.6 inches tall, and your viewing height is 36 inches, you would divide 35.6 by two to get 17.8, then subtract it from 36 to get 18.2 inches – which is the ideal height your TV stand should approximately be, give or take an inch or two.
+For example, if you have a 65-inch (screen size) TCL QM8, which is 35.6 inches tall, and your viewing height is 36 inches, you would divide 35.6 by two to get 17.8, then subtract it from 36 to get 18.2 inches – which is the ideal height your TV stand should be, give or take an inch or two.

 Bring it all together for a great viewing experience